smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 !@

 @![iOS, android, javaSE, javaEE]
-#### Auto Complete List
+#### Autocomplete List
-You can modify the keyboard to allow an app to pre-populate the text field with a list of suggested or completed entries as the user types by changing the keyboard configuration's `autoCompleteList`.
-For example, you can pre-populate "test1", "test2", and "test3".
+You can modify the keyboard to allow an app to pre-populate the text field with a list of suggested entries as the user types by responding to the @![iOS]`updateAutocompleteWithInput:autoCompleteResultsHandler:` delegate!@@![android, javaSE, javaEE]`updateAutocompleteWithInput` listener@! method or by changing the keyboard configuration before displaying the keyboard.
+For example, you can display recommended searches "test1", "test2", and "test3" if the user types "tes".
 !@

 @![android, javaSE, javaEE]